This post may contain affiliate links. Please read our disclosure policy.

 numbered step by step photos showing how to fold in the chocolate chips and prepare for baking

-Pour batter into your prepared loaf pan and sprinkle more chocolate chips on top.
-Bake for 55-60 minutes or until a toothpick comes out clean.
-Let it cool COMPLETELY on a wire rack before slicing.
-Enjoy!
+Step 8: Bake for 55-60 minutes, or until a toothpick comes out clean.
+Cool completely on a wire rack before slicing.

 baked protein banana bread in a loaf pan